catenax/tractusx/documentation/architecture/speedboat-aspects-connectors-data-flow.md

 The following sequence diagram explains how the Kaputt service can obtain the artifact data after getting the artifact URL from PRS.

 ![Get aspect sequence diagram](./diagrams/speedboat-get-aspect.png)

+### A potential future solution

+A potential future solution working with several aspects consumer would be:

+- PRS provides the URL of the artifact on the provider side.
+- Kaputt tries to retrieve the corresponding artifact in its consumer.
+If the artifact does not exist, it negotiates a contract to obtain an agreement and create an artifact in its consumer.

+For now, we will not put effort into this solution.